oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ca_rings.md

 # Polynomial Rings

 Referring to the sections on rings and fields for more details, we summarize how to construct multivariate polynomial rings.
+Also, we show how to decorate such rings with gradings.

 ## Coefficients

-Here is a list of rings of coefficients which allow for Gröbner basis computations :
+Multivariate polynomial rings over coefficient rings from the list below allow for Gröbner basis computations :

 ###### The field of rational numbers $\mathbb{Q}$